-Welcome to our Upholstery Glossary: The terms you need to know about upholstery.
-Here you’ll find some terms used within the trade that make it easier to make the most our of your fabric and to get the best outcome with your desired project.
+Welcome to our Upholstery Glossary: The terms you need to know about upholstery and upholstery definitions.
+Here you’ll find some terms used within the trade that make it easier to make the most out of your fabric and to get the best outcome with your desired project.

 Bias-cut means cutting the fabric diagonally from one corner to the other corner at a 45-degree angle.
 Bias is mainly the angle at which the warp and weft of a woven fabric intersect.
 Such a cut imparts more elastic stretch and fluidity to the woven fabric which is utilized to give a particular drape to the outfit.